The Outrigger Canoe Club

 - Outrigger has owned five koa racing canoes, the Hanakeoki built in the late 1800s, Kakina and Leilani, both built in the 1930s by James Yamasaki, the Paoa built in 1969 by George Perry, and the Kaoloa, built in 1986 by Joe Quigg.
 The Club also has two other koa canoes, the Ka Moi which hangs in the Ka Moi Lounge, and the Stephanie which is currently undergoing renovation.

-- OCC members have been instrumental in the design of ocean sports equipment that is being used throughout the world, including a shaped surfboard with rails, stock paddleboards, one-man outrigger canoes, paiko boards, modern ama, and racing canoes, among others.
+- OCC members have been instrumental in the design of ocean sports equipment that is being used throughout the world, including a shaped surfboard with rails, stock paddleboards, the fiberglass canoe, one-man outrigger canoes, paiko boards, modern ama, and racing canoes, among others.

 On this site you’ll find the history of various sports the Outrigger Canoe Club has competed in during the past century and the results of the competitions the Club has sponsored, as well as articles from the Forecast and Outrigger magazines published by the Club for its members.
 Under OCC Archives you’ll find a variety of historical information about our Club and our athletes, including oral histories with more than 100 of our past and present members.

 This site is a project of the Outrigger Canoe Club Historical Committee to preserve the illustrious sports history of the Club.
 The webmaster is Marilyn Kali.
 Comments on the site may be sent to OCCSports@aol.com.
 The OCC Historical Committee welcomes contributions of Outrigger memorabilia, including photos.
 Please contact us if you have something you’d like to share.
 The Club’s website for members may be found at http://www.outriggercanoeclub.com.